-With this in mind, we've put together a collection of 25 top interview questions that will show you whether any candidate is a fit for you.
+With this in mind, we’ve put together a collection of 25 top interview questions that will show you whether any candidate could be a good fit for your organization.

-Some of these might seem boring, but they serve a purpose.
-They're the perfect way to ease candidates into the interview and get the background information you need to move up a gear.
+Some of these might seem boring or “obvious”, but they serve a purpose.
+They’re the perfect way to ease candidates into the interview and get the background information you need.

 1. How did you hear about the role?